A Semi-Supervised Approach for Abnormal Event Prediction on Large Operational Network Time-Series Data: Methodology

 \subsection{Problem Definition}

-Given a network containing multiple interfaces with unknown connectivity, our system first constructs a fully-connected graph, $\boldsymbol{G}=(\boldsymbol{V}, \boldsymbol{E})$, where each node $i \in \boldsymbol{V}$ represents an interface ($|\boldsymbol{V}|=n$) and the connection between any pair of nodes is initialized as one, meaning there can be data communication between interfaces.
+Given a network containing multiple interfaces with unknown connectivity, SNetAD first constructs a fully-connected graph, $\boldsymbol{G}=(\boldsymbol{V}, \boldsymbol{E})$, where each node $v \in \boldsymbol{V}$ represents an interface ($|\boldsymbol{V}|=n$) and the connection between any pair of nodes is initialized as one, meaning there can be data communication between interfaces.
 Let $\boldsymbol{G}^{(t)} \in \mathbb{R}^{n \times F}$ be the graph for network operation measurements at time~$t$, where~$n$ is the number of nodes and~$F$ is the number of attributes describing each node.
-Suppose the input is a sequence of graphs of length $T$, i.e., graphs from $t-T+1$ to $t$, our approach aims to learn a function $f$ that maps $T$ historical input signals to a binary signal $y \in \{0, 1\}$ indicating if there will be an abnormal event in the network at $t+1$.
+Suppose the input is a sequence of graphs of length $T$, i.e., previous network activities from $t-T+1$ to $t$, SNetAD aims to learn a function $f$ that maps $T$ historical input signals to a binary signal $y \in \{0, 1\}$ indicating if there will be an abnormal event in the network at $t+1$.

-Figure~\ref{figure: whole} shows the proposed network architecture for learning feature embeddings from the graph input.
-Specifically, our approach first builds an GatedConv-NGAT module to generate an initial feature embedding by jointly capturing dependencies among graphs (across time points in the sequence) and between nodes (between individual time series in a graph) (Section~\ref{sec: stconvngat}).
-Then our approach jointly refines the embeddings and cluster centers representing normal and abnormal activities by: (1) leveraging \textit{labeled} normal and abnormal samples to form clusters in a contrastive learning way; (2) improving the separability of clusters using both \textit{labeled} and \textit{unlabeled} samples in a semi-supervised manner (Section~\ref{sec: cc}).
+Figure~\ref{figure: whole} shows the proposed network architecture, SNetAD, for predicting abnormal events.
+Specifically, SNetAD first builds a TGConv-NGAT module to learn an initial feature embedding that represents network activities by jointly capturing dependencies across time points in the sequence and between nodes in the individual graph (Section~\ref{sec: stconvngat}).
+Then SNetAD refines the embeddings by (1) leveraging labeled normal and abnormal samples to form two separable clusters in a contrastive learning way, and (2) amplifying the “clustering cleanness” using labeled and unlabeled samples in a semi-supervised manner (Section~\ref{sec: cc}).
 Finally, our approach trains a support vector classifier with these learned embeddings for the prediction task (Section~\ref{sec: svc}).